 Settlement or Other Grounds for Termination

 (a) If, before the Panel's decision, the Parties agree on a settlement, the Panel shall terminate the administrative proceeding.
+A settlement shall follow steps 17(a)(i) – 17(a)(iv):

+(i) The Parties provide written notice of a request to suspend the proceedings for purposes of a settlement to the Provider.

+(ii) The Provider acknowledges receipt of the request for suspension and informs the Registrar of the suspension request and the expected duration of the suspension.

+(iii) The Parties reach a settlement and provide a standard settlement form to the Provider.

+(iv) The Provider shall confirm to the Registrar, copying the Parties, the outcome of the settlement.

+(v) The Registrar shall remove the Lock within two (2) business days.

+(vi) The Complainant shall confirm to the Provider that the settlement has been implemented further to the Provider’s supplemental rules.

+(vii) The Provider will dismiss the proceedings without prejudice unless otherwise stipulated in the settlement.

 (b) If, before the Panel's decision is made, it becomes unnecessary or impossible to continue the administrative proceeding for any reason, the Panel shall terminate the administrative proceeding, unless a Party raises justifiable grounds for objection within a period of time to be determined by the Panel.